 Possibly the most beautiful waterfall in the Lake District, Aira Force provides an ideal backdrop for a romantic picnic.
 Park at Glencoyne Bay and stroll through the Ullswater Valley to reach this 65-foot waterfall.
 The arched bridges that cross over the streams could have come straight from a fairytale, making this one of the most enchanting walks in the region.

 With views over Windermere and the Fells, this peaceful lakeside park is the perfect resting place after a busy afternoon spent sailing or rowing.
 Dogs are welcome here and will probably have even more fun than the children, splashing around in the water before inevitably shaking over the entire family.
 Late summer is the best time to visit, with rowing boats available for hire between April and October.

 Certainly not one for the faint-hearted, but the views from England’s highest mountain are incomparable – and climbing to reach them is guaranteed to work up an appetite.
 There are several different routes to the top, so do your research before setting off to make sure you allow enough time.
 Remember to pack some Kendal mint cake – it did help Hillary climb Everest, after all!

-After all that adventure, you’ll need a suitably luxurious retreat to return home to – like the stunning Goriding Country House, a lavish holiday home with eight acres of private grounds that could’ve been built solely for lazy afternoons of Pimms and picnics.
+After all that adventure, you’ll need a suitably luxurious retreat to return home to – like the stunning Lakeside Barn, a lavish holiday home with 26 acres of private grounds that could’ve been built solely for lazy afternoons of Pimms and picnics.